Khaudum the wildest national park in Namibia

 • Inform rangers of your route.

-Frequently Asked Questions About Khaudum
+Frequently Asked Questions about Khaudum

 Here are some questions that often arise when planning a trip to Khaudum:

-Q: Is a 4x4 vehicle necessary?
+Q: Is a 4x4 vehicle required?

 Q: Can I visit Khaudum alone?